PandasThumb/pandasthumb.github.io/_posts/2026/2026-06-21-design-inference-cosgrove.md

 ## Cosgrove's disagreement with Dembski and Ewert ##

 Cosgrove starts with a bit string that might contain ASC, and asks whether we can recognize that.
-He He argues that we can only determine that such a string contains ASC if we can distinguish between a random string and one which describes the target string.
+He argues that we can only determine that such a string contains ASC if we can distinguish between a random string and one which describes the target string.
 If the string which is